ContainerCraft/Konductor/ROADMAP.md

 - **Centralized Governance**: Maintain centralized policies, secrets, and configurations for consistent management across all environments.
 - **Scalability and Modularity**: Design for horizontal scalability and modularity to accommodate growth and technological changes.

----

-## Architecture Overview

-The architecture consists of a hierarchical organization with multiple organizational units (OUs) and accounts across AWS, Azure, and GCP.
-Infrastructure provisioning and configuration are fully automated using Infrastructure as Code (IaC) practices.
-Compliance controls are embedded within the configuration code, ensuring consistent policy enforcement.
-Centralized governance is achieved through policy propagation and centralized services for logging, monitoring, and cost management.

----

 ## Key Components